History Revisited: The Remixes: Remixes

-To promote Natural History, EMI reissued the singles "It's My Life", "Life's What You Make It", "Such a Shame", and "Living in Another World" in 1990 and 1991.
+To promote Natural History, EMI reissued the singles "It's My Life", "Life's What You Make It" and "Such a Shame" in 1990, with "Living in Another World" reissued in 1991 and noted as "Taken from the forthcoming remixes album".
 New remixes for the singles' 12-inch and CD formats were commissioned and all four reissues peaked within the top 100 of the UK Singles Chart.
 The new remixes, prepared by relatively unknown musicians outside of the band, became the basis for History Revisited.
-They were collected together and three more tracks were added to complete the compilation: new remixes for past singles "Talk Talk" and "Dum Dum Girl" and a remix of "Happiness is Easy" that Talk Talk members Lee Harris and Paul Webb had made in 1986.
+They were collected together and four more tracks were added to complete the compilation: new remixes for past singles "Talk Talk", "Today", "Dum Dum Girl" and a remix of "Happiness is Easy", which Talk Talk members Lee Harris and Paul Webb had created in 1986.

 The remixes collected on History Revisited modified the source material liberally.
 According to EMI publicity at the time, they are "Talk Talk through the dance keyhole, taking the diverse sounds of their eighties output and giving it a nineties groove."
 Keith Aspden, the band's manager, observed, "They haven't just remixed what is already there.
 They have practically replaced all the instruments with new poppy dance sounds from other people's records, even including an African chant."
 He commented, "It's a distortion—more like History Reinvented".